Forensic Science Group

 The fruits of any advances in the forensic science disciplines should be transferred directly to legal scholars and practitioners (including civil litigators, prosecutors, and criminal defense counsel), federal, state, and local legislators, members of the judiciary, and law enforcement officials, so that appropriate adjustments can be made in criminal and civil laws and procedures, model jury instructions, law enforcement practices, litigation strategies, and judicial decision making.

-Vincent Rust and Jason Sanders, the Forensic Sciences Practice Group coordinators, are seeking to correct the deficits the NAS report identifies by promoting effective, creative advocacy in cases involving forensic science.
+Vincent Rust and Colleen Taylor, the Forensic Sciences Practice Group coordinators, are seeking to correct the deficits the NAS report identifies by promoting effective, creative advocacy in cases involving forensic science.
 Their work involves: 1) networking with lawyers and scientists throughout the country to learn of the available forensic resources and making that information available; 2) training staff; and 3) consulting on cases throughout the state.

 Met with top scientists and lawyers in the U.S. and Canada about creating an innovative forensic practice website that allows for an accessible and practical way to share resources and provide general guidance to staff attorneys and private bar attorneys who take Wisconsin State Public Defender's Office (SPD) appointments.